 The Fund seeks to achieve its investment objective by investing in a global portfolio of fixed income securities of various maturities, ratings and currency denominations.
-The Fund allocates its investments based upon the analysis of RiverFront Investment Group, LLC ("RiverFront", or the "Sub-Adviser") of the pertinent economic and market conditions, as well as yield, maturity, credit and currency considerations.
+The Fund utilizes various investment strategies in a broad array of fixed income sectors.
+The Fund allocates its investments based upon the analysis of RiverFront Investment Group, LLC ("RiverFront" or the "Sub-Adviser") of the pertinent economic and market conditions, as well as yield, maturity and currency considerations.

-The Fund's portfolio is constructed by RiverFront through a two-step process.
-The first step involves setting the strategic allocation among a broad array of fixed income asset classes, with the objective being to construct an allocation that is designed to balance the probability of upside returns with downside risks, assuming a five-year time horizon.
+The Fund's portfolio is constructed through a two-step process.
+The first step is setting the strategic allocation among different fixed income asset classes, with the objective being to construct an allocation that is designed to balance the probability of upside returns with downside risks for investors with a three- to five-year time horizon for their investments.

-The second step involves RiverFront tactically adjusting these allocations as market conditions warrant and determining security selection within the asset classes in order to seek to maximize potential returns.
-The Fund's allocation across longterm, medium-term and short-term investment grade securities, long-term and short-term high yield securities and emerging market debt is adjusted at least annually, but may be adjusted more frequently if, in the sole discretion of RiverFront, market conditions warrant.
-RiverFront's allocation decisions will be based on a quantitative methodology, the inputs for which reflect RiverFront's qualitative judgements about market conditions.
+The second step is tactically adjusting these allocations as market conditions warrant and determining security selection within those asset classes in order to maximize potential returns over time.
+The strategic allocation across long-term, mediumterm and short-term investment grade securities, long-term and short-term high yield securities and emerging market debt is adjusted at least annually or as market conditions warrant.

 The Fund may purchase fixed income securities issued by U.S. or foreign corporations or financial institutions, including debt securities of all types and maturities, convertible securities and preferred stocks.
-The Fund also may purchase securities issued or guaranteed by the U.S. Government or foreign governments (including foreign states, provinces and municipalities) or their agencies and instrumentalities ("government entities") or issued or guaranteed by international organizations designated or supported by multiple government entities to promote economic reconstruction or development ("supranational entities").
+The Fund also may purchase securities issued or guaranteed by the U.S. government or foreign governments (including foreign states, provinces and municipalities) or their agencies and instrumentalities ("government entities") or issued or guaranteed by international organizations designated or supported by multiple government entities to promote economic reconstruction or development ("supranational entities").
 The Fund may purchase or sell securities on a when issued, delayed delivery or forward commitment basis.
 The Fund may also invest in other exchange-traded funds ("ETFs") and/or closed-end funds which invest in fixed income securities.

-The Fund has established a credit rating criteria for the fixed income securities in which it may invest, and it may invest up to 15% in high yield securities ("junk bonds").
+The Fund has not established any credit rating criteria for the fixed income securities in which it may invest, and it may invest entirely in high yield securities ("junk bonds").
 Junk bonds are debt securities that are rated below investment grade by nationally recognized statistical rating organizations ("NRSROs"), or are unrated securities that the Sub-Adviser believes are of comparable quality.
 The Sub-Adviser considers the credit ratings assigned by NRSROs as one of several factors in its independent credit analysis of issuers.

-The Fund may invest without limitation in U.S. dollar-denominated securities of foreign issuers in developed markets.
-The Fund may invest up to 10% of its assets in securities denominated in foreign currencies and up to 10% of its assets in securities of issuers located in emerging markets.
+The Fund may invest without limitation in U.S. dollardenominated securities of foreign issuers in developed markets.
+Additionally, the Fund can invest up to 50% of its assets in non-dollar denominated securities.
+The Fund may also invest up to 50% of its assets in the securities of issuers located in emerging markets.
 In certain circumstances, the Sub-Adviser may attempt to offset a portion or all of the foreign currency exposure in these securities by entering into contracts with banks, brokers or dealers to purchase or sell securities or foreign currencies at a future date ("forward contracts").
 The Fund may elect to enter into swap contracts that effectively bundle the purchase of foreign bonds and the hedging of foreign currency into a single transaction.